 After all, if your goal is to run to a destination, it doesn’t matter how fast you can run in circles.

 Practically speaking though, this can get difficult.
-Let’s explore the top 3 ways to stay on track and move forward – at your skill level.
+Let’s explore the top 3 ways to focus, stay on track and move forward – at your skill level.

 1. Tune out information above your skill level.

 This includes unsubscribing from emails, filing advanced documents away for later*, and not signing up for training programs that you’re not ready for (I promise, no matter how exclusive the offer, you’ll be able to find the info again later…when you can actually implement it.).